-Email: steve.walker@naturalengland.org.uk
+Email: robert.hall@naturalengland.org.uk

 Natural England will raise purchase orders to cover the cost of the services and will issue to the awarded supplier following contract award.

 Suppliers will be required to invoice after each contract milestone.
 An invoice schedule will be agreed after the contract is awarded